technomortals-svg/technoxian-ai/README.md

 ## 👁 Intrusion Test

-* Stand in camera view
+* Stand in front of camera
   👉 Bots move forward

----

-## 🛣 Patrol Mode

-* No object detected
-  👉 Bots move in patrol pattern

 ---